evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 # language models

- A **language model** gives probabilies over sequences of characters.
-For a language model to be a good program writer, it needs to put high probabilities over sequences that _resemble_ correct programs.
-We start with **unconditional language models** -- models that generates "good looking programs" that _do not_ take `spec` into account.
+ A **language** is a set of strings (a sequence of characters).
+A **language model** assigns probabilies over the strings within a language.
+For a language model to be a good program writer, it needs to put high probabilities over strings that _resemble_ correct programs.
+We start with **unconditional language models** -- models that generates programs unconditioned on specifications.

 ### all strings
 We can generate a sequence by uniformly picking a random character a number of times.
-This language contains all possible strings.
+This language contains all possible strings of a certain length.
 {% highlight python %}
 def writer1():
     return ''.join(random.choice(string.printable) for i in range(9))